Footloose: Plot

-Wanting to show his friends the joy and freedom of dance, Ren drives Ariel, Willard, and her best friend Rusty to a country bar 100 miles away from Bomont.
-Once there, Willard is unable to dance and gets into a jealous fight with a man who dances with Rusty.
-On the drive home, they cross a bridge where Ariel describes how her older brother died in a car accident while driving under the influence of alcohol after a night of dancing.
-The devastating accident prompted Shaw to persuade the town council to enact strict anti-liquor, anti-drug, and anti-dance laws.
-Ariel begins to defy Shaw's authority at home.
-Ren decides to challenge the anti-dancing ordinance so that the high school can hold a senior prom.
+Distrusting Ren's influence, Reverend Moore forbids Ariel from seeing him.
+Ren drives Willard, Ariel, and her friend, Rusty, to a bar past the state line to go dancing.
+Willard, unable to dance, becomes jealous and gets into a fight with a man dancing with Rusty.

+On the drive home, Ariel describes how, five years earlier, her older brother died in a car accident after a night of alcohol and dancing.
+Their father then persuaded the town council to enact strict anti-liquor, anti-drug, and anti-dance laws.
+Ren decides to challenge the anti-dancing and rock music ordinance so the high school can hold a senior prom.

-Willard is embarrassed he can't dance with Rusty, so Ren gives him lessons after school hours.
-Chuck confronts Ariel about her feelings towards Ren behind the bleachers.
-Provoked by his insults, Ariel throws the first punch, to which Chuck retaliates with a backhand slap, knocking her to the ground.
-Ariel retaliates by getting a pole and smashing Chuck's pickup.
-He grabs her to prevent further damage, but she continues to fight – it only ends when Chuck incapacitates her with a final punch, telling her that he "was through with her anyway".
+Willard is embarrassed he cannot dance, so Ren teaches him.
+Chuck confronts Ariel about her feelings towards Ren and they get into a physical altercation before breaking up.
+Ren helps Ariel conceal the physical assault before going home, cementing their relationship.

-Ren helps Ariel clean herself up before going home, cementing their relationship.
-Later that night, a brick with the words "Burn in Hell" is thrown through the window of Ren's house, causing his uncle to criticize his outspoken behavior.
-Ethel reveals that though Ren's actions cost her her job, he should stand up for what he feels is right.
+Later that night, someone (most likely Chuck) throws a brick with the words, "Burn in Hell," through a window at Ren's house.
+When his uncle criticizes Ren's outspoken behavior, Ethel tells Ren that though his actions cost her her job, he should stand up for what he believes is right.

-With Ariel's help, Ren goes before the town council and reads several Bible verses to cite scriptural significance of dancing as a way to rejoice, exercise, and celebrate.
-Although Shaw is moved, the council votes against Ren's proposal, but Vi, who supports the movement, explains to Shaw that he cannot be everyone's father and that he is hardly being one to Ariel.
+With Ariel's help, Ren goes before the town council to advocate revoking the anti-dancing law.
+He reads several Bible verses and cites the scriptural significance of dancing as a way to rejoice, exercise, and celebrate.
+Although Reverend Moore is moved, the council votes against Ren's proposal.
+Vi, who supports the movement, tells Moore that he cannot be everyone's father and is hardly one to Ariel.

-Despite further discussion with Ren about his own family losses and Ariel's opening up about her own past, disclosing that she has had sexual relations, Shaw cannot bring himself to change his stance.
-The next day, Shaw sees members of his congregation burning library books that they claim endanger the town's youth.
-Realizing the situation has become uncontrollable, Shaw stops the book-burners, chastises them, and sends them home.
+Despite further discussion with Ren about his own family losses and Ariel telling her father she is not a virgin, Rev. Moore does not change his stance.
+The next day, he finds members of his congregation burning library books that they claim endanger the town's youth.
+Realizing the situation has become uncontrollable, Moore stops the book burners, chastises them, and sends them home.

-The following Sunday, Shaw asks his congregation to pray for the high school students putting on the prom, set up at a grain mill just outside the town limits.
-On prom night, Shaw and Vi listen from outside the mill, dancing for the first time in years.
-Chuck and his friends arrive and attack Willard; Ren arrives in time to even the odds and knocks out Chuck.
-Ren, Ariel, Willard, and Rusty rejoin the party and happily dance the night away.
+The following Sunday, Reverend Moore asks his congregation to pray for the high school students putting on the prom, being held in a grain mill just yards over the county line and beyond Bomont's jurisdiction.
+On prom night, Moore and Vi listen from outside the mill.
+Chuck and his friends arrive, attacking Willard; Ren arrives in time to even the odds and knocks out Chuck.
+Ren, Ariel, Willard and Rusty rejoin the party and happily dance the night away.